6 things you shouldn't miss in Assassin's Creed: Valhalla

 Collect the legendary Treasures of Britain to make Excalibur yours

-One Mystery I think deserves a special mention are the Treasures of Britain Mysteries.
-On your map, they appear to be little doors with anchors on it.
+One aspect of the game that deserves a special mention is the Treasures of Britain Mysteries.
+On your map, they appear to be little doors with anchors on them.
 Why?
-I don't know!
-It took me far too long to realise what they were -- 11 tablets scattered throughout England.
+I don't know.
+It took me far too long to understand what they were -- 11 tablets scattered throughout England.
 If you find all these tablets, you can unlock the legendary blade Excalibur, one of the most powerful weapons in the game.
-Good luck!

 Investigate Animus anomalies and blend past and present

 Another Mystery in the game are Animus anomalies.
-These glitches in the space time continuum are identified with a triangle icon on your map, or literal glitch in the world.
+These glitches in the space-time continuum are identified with a triangle icon on your map or a literal glitch in the world.
 Once you investigate these glitches, the present day protagonist Layla is pulled into the world.
-Crazy!
-To get back to the present, Layla has to finish a glitch-tastic parkour course like a time travelling Sonic the Hedgehog.
+To get back to the present, Layla has to finish a glitch-tastic parkour course like a time-traveling Sonic the Hedgehog.

 They're a nifty little puzzle to play with, and completing each one unlocks a cool mystery about the Assassin's Creed universe.
 Hell yeah, lore.